 Occasional absences for special circumstances (for example a major school event) are acceptable as long as they are respectfully communicated with team coaches in a timely manner.

-Metro EvaluationsEnd-of-season Metro evaluations occur separate from the Gold and Silver evaluations.
-All of the in season evaluation mechanisms mentioned in other sections still apply to Metro evaluations.
-Once Metro evaluations are completed, Gold and Silver teams are formed as per the procedures as outlined in this document.
+Metro EvaluationsEnd-of-season Metro evaluations occur separate from Div 1 and Div 2 evaluations.
+All of the in-season evaluation mechanisms mentioned in other sections still apply to Metro evaluations.
+Once Metro evaluations are completed, Div 1 and Div 2 teams are formed as per the procedures as outlined in this document.

 Players must pre-register for Metro evaluations.
 An online link will be posted on the Club website and emailed out by Age Group Coordinators.
 When considering whether or not to attend end-of-season Metro evaluations, players/parents should consider the Metro playing standards.
 Furthermore, you may wish to speak to your current team coach to see if attending Metro evaluations is appropriate based on your current playing ability.
 An evaluation fee will be charged for these evaluations to cover the field, administration, and independent evaluator costs.

 Leading up to evaluations, some players may be asked to proceed directly to the next phase of evaluations based on in-season evaluations from Club technical staff and coaches.
 This is done in order to manage numbers at the evaluations (especially heading into U13), and does not give players any advantage or disadvantage through the Metro team selection process.

 Coaches wishing to be considered for Metro and Select levels must fill out an Intent to Coach form.
 We will aim to assign coaches to Metro teams either before or during the Metro team selection process.
 All coaching appointments are subject to confirmation of coaches' son being evaluated as a Metro-calibre player by the Club's technical staff.